GoogleCloudPlatform/emblem/README.md

+# 💠 Emblem Giving
+---
-# 🚧 THIS PROJECT IS IN ALPHA STAGE 🏗️
+## 🚧 THIS PROJECT IS IN ALPHA STAGE 🏗️

-# Emblem Giving: A Sample Application

-> This sample application is only for learning purposes.
+---

-Emblem Giving demonstrates a complex, end-to-end serverless architecture.
-It showcases continuous delivery and trouble recovery wrapped up in a donation sample app.
+Emblem Giving is a sample application intended to demonstrate a complex, end-to-end serverless architecture.
+It showcases serverless continuous delivery as a donation sample app hosted on Google Cloud.

+> This sample application for learning purposes only.
 Real financial transactions are not made.
 The giving campaigns in the app are not real.

 ![Emblem architecture diagram](./docs/images/emblem-simplified.png)